ColinCee/connido-test/README.md

 npm install
 ```

-Then you can use your IDE or text editor of choice and still get intellisense.
-Recommend using VSCode as I've setup auto-formatting.
+- Then you can use your IDE or text editor of choice and still get intellisense.
+    - Recommend using [VSCode](https://code.visualstudio.com/) as I've setup auto-formatting.
+- Any changes on the host machine will hot reload the server thanks to [ts-node-dev](https://www.npmjs.com/package/ts-node-dev)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->